Aromanian Vlach Music

 Dragoș Rusu & Victor Plastic

-Dragoș Rusu is co-founder and co-editor in chief of The Attic and all-round music adventurer.
+Dragoș Rusu is co-founder and co-editor in chief of The Attic, sound researcher and allround music adventurer, with a keen interest in the anthropology of sound.

 Victor Plastic is a media archeologist and cultural historian based in Bucharest, with a strong focus on Romanian music.